Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/properties/influence/blending_modes.rst

    This is useful for semitransparent textures and "Dirt Maps".
    Black sets the pixel to "untexturable".
 The *Stencil* mode works similar to a layer mask in a 2D program.
    The effect of a stencil texture cannot be overridden, only extended.
 You need an intensity map as input.
-DVar
-   Destination Value (not for RGB).
+Destination Value
-   The value with which the Intensity texture blends with the current value.
+   The value (not for RGB) with which the Intensity texture blends with the current value.
 Two examples:

    - The *Emit* value is normally 0.
 With a texture mapped to *Emit* you will get maximal effect, because *DVar* is 1 by default.
 If you set *DVar* to 0 no texture will have any effect.